Blindfold Chess Practice: Daily Routines for Every Level

 Rest days

 Take one or two per week.
 Sleep consolidates spatial memory more than additional drill time.
-Players who train seven days a week usually burn out within a month.
+Many players who train daily may experience burnout in a short period.

 Tracking and adjusting